contact us

 Research Scientist

-Lucio Schiapparelli, PhD: Lucio obtained his Ph.D. at the University of Navarra (Spain), Postdoctoral training at Hollis Cline lab at Scripps Research and then joined the Soderling lab in February 2021.
+Lucio Schiapparelli, Ph.D: Lucio obtained his Ph.D. at the University of Navarra (Spain), Postdoctoral training at Hollis Cline lab at Scripps Research and then joined the Soderling lab in February 2021.
 Lucio has a background in developing proteomic strategies for studying protein synthesis and transport in the visual system in vivo and focused on the proteins that are transported to the synapses that deliver the visual information from eyes to the brain.
 In the Soderling lab, Lucio’s work focus on the molecular mechanisms of how inhibitory synapses onto excitatory neurons are accurately established during brain cortex development.

 Nick Maxwell